ericthomson13/QA-API/README.md

-# Questiona and Answers API Microservice
+# Questions and Answers API Microservice

 This is an API microservice that was built to support the Questions and Answers Section of the JET Productions Ecommerce site.